up-streamer/nF-ESP32-One-Wire/README.md

 The original drivers can be found in:

 Original source code:https://github.com/sharmavishnu/nf-companion/tree/master/nf-companion-lib-drivers-sensors
-Also found in Nuget packages.
+Also found in Nuget packages..